 In the Daybreak Clubs

-To apply, send a brief outline of why you would like to volunteer, your background and any particular interests you feel might be relevant, plus contact details for two referees to our Director, Andy Buckland: email@example.com or by post to our main office (see Contacts page).
+To apply, send a brief outline of why you would like to volunteer, your background and any particular interests you feel might be relevant, plus contact details for two referees to our Acting Director, Jitka Fort on email@example.com, or contact our Club Organisers directly using the contact forms on the Club pages.

 We welcome support from volunteers at our various fundraising events, and more information is available about these in News & Events.
 Sometimes we need help with public collections, or with information stands promoting Daybreak services (just an hour or two, at a time convenient to you).
 Also, as a small organisation, we very much value extra help with certain administrative roles, such as mailings, cash counting, and particularly with IT and digital media.
 If you have experience in any of these areas, and would be able to give some time, please get in touch.

-For more information, contact Lindsay Manifold on firstname.lastname@example.org, or ring our main office number 01865776744
+For more information, contact Elizabeth Hays on firstname.lastname@example.org, or ring our main office number 01865 776744

 We are always looking for people who are prepared to become Trustees of Daybreak Oxford.
 The commitment is to attend four trustees meetings each year,and you may also be interested in taking on some special responsibilities, such as becoming an officer (Chair, Treasurer or Secretary) or taking part in a special project.